Each year, the Trencherman’s Awards offer a moment to reflect on the restaurants, pubs and people that have looked after us best

 Best Bar List

-Gurnard’s Head, nr St Ives
+Gurnard’s Head, near St Ives

 Indidog, Falmouth